QuarkNerd/blog/clee/_posts/2019-01-31-the-curious-case-of-disappeared-buses.md

 ### Illustrative Plots of Promised Time vs Report Time

 To help the readers to more easily visualise the intuition behind the plot type of _Promised Time vs Report Time_ , here I include four plots that illustrative how would the chart look like under four different qualities of data feed.
-In each case, we assume that the actual arrival time is 8:03 am
+In each case, we assume that the actual arrival time is 7:53 am

-1. _Pseudo Real-time_ : The RTI system promised a static constant arrival time of 8:00 am, which turned out to be wrong.
-After 8:01 am, information about the bus disappeared from the system.
-And then the bus showed up at 8:03 am
+1. _Pseudo Real-time_ : The RTI system promised a static constant arrival time of 7:50 am, which turned out to be wrong.
+At 7:51 am, information about the bus disappeared from the system.
+And then the bus showed up at 7:53 am
-2. _Genuine Real-time with No Delay_ : This is an idealized situation that there is no traffic on the road that delayed the bus, so the promise arrival time of 8:03 was correct all the way through.
+2. _Genuine Real-time with No Delay_ : This is an idealized situation that there is no traffic on the road that delayed the bus, so the promise arrival time of 7:53 was correct all the way through.
 3. _Genuine Real-time with Delay_ : Realistically this should happen more often.
 The bus was delayed a bit by traffic, but the RTI knew the actual location of the bus and could take the real-time information as feedback and update the promised.
 Eventually the last few promises converged to accurate predictions.
 The slope of the trend line is correlated with the severity of the traffic congestion as well as the inaccuracy of prediction.
 4. _Genuine Real-time with Adaptive Prediction_ : Compared to the last one, this one is assuming that the system has an advanced mechanism (machine learning, maybe) that can adaptively predict more accurate promised time.
 For example, if a traffic jam was detected at 7:54 or 7:55 am, the system can immediately forecast more delays ahead and adjust the promised time more aggressively than the last case.
 The first few promised were compromised by the traffic condition, but the system can adapt and gave out more accurate promised time subsequently.
 The slope of the later part of the curve indicates that it was giving out more accurate predictions despite the same severity of traffic congestion as in the last case.